Jasti Chelameswar

-Jasti Chelameswar (born 23 June 1953) is the former Judge of Supreme Court of India.
-He retired on 22 June 2018 as the second most senior Supreme court judge.
-Earlier, he was the Chief Justice of Kerala High Court and Gauhati High Court.
-He was also one of the 4 judges who held a controversial press conference against the Chief Justice of India Justice Dipak Misra.
+Jasti Chelameswar (born 23 June 1953) is a former judge of the Supreme Court of India.
+He retired on 22 June 2018 as the second most senior Supreme Court judge.
+He was the chief justice of the Kerala High Court from 2010 to 2011 and of the Gauhati High Court from 2007 to 2010.
+He was also one of the four Supreme Court judges (along with Kurian Joseph, Ranjan Gogoi and Madan Lokur) who said they felt "compelled to call" a press conference over Chief Justice Dipak Misra's style of administration and allocation of cases.

 Early life

 Chelameswar was born in Peddamuttevi village of Movva mandal, Krishna district, Andhra Pradesh, the son of Jasti Lakshminarayana, a lawyer who practised at the district court, and his wife Annapoornamma.
-After completing his schooling in Machilipatnam, Chelameswar enrolled at Loyola College, Chennai and obtained a Bachelor's degree in Science with Physics as his major subject.
-He then studied Law and obtained an LLB from Andhra University, Visakhapatnam in 1976.
+After completing his schooling in Machilipatnam, Chelameswar enrolled at Loyola College, Chennai and obtained a Bachelor of Science degree with physics as his major subject.
+He then studied Law and obtained a Bachelor of Laws from Andhra University, Visakhapatnam in 1976.